rad-szulim/manage-k8s-calico/README.md

 sh deploy-calico.sh
 ```

-New Calico pods as well as CoreDNS pods should be running:
+New Calico pods as well as CoreDNS pods should be in `Running` state:
 ```sh
 kubectl -n kube-system get pods
 ```